 • RUW is using PowerCampus Self-Service as an institution-wide Student Information System (SIS).
 This system provides a range of student data including personal and academic data, registered courses, attendance, and transcripts.
-It also facilitates the tracking and monitoring of data and informs decision-making at various levels: academic advising, issuance of warning letters, generation of the Dean's List of distinguished students.
+It also facilitates the tracking and monitoring of data and informs decision-making at various levels: academic advising, issuance of warning letters, and generation of the Dean's List of distinguished students.
 The SIS is utilized by the Office of the Registrar, the faculty members, and the academic advisors to closely follow up on students' progress and to enter their grades.
 Automated tasks via the SIS are used to send warning letters to students with low attendance and/or at-risk of academic failure, as well as commendation letters to those with meritorious academic performance.
 RUW is also using Moodle as its main LMS, with add-ons like the 'Big Blue Button' allowing synchronous communication.
 Weekly reports from Moodle are issued to track attendance, participation and materials shared through the system.
 Furthermore, the ICT team at RUW has developed a series of dashboards (using Microsoft Power BI), to make it easier to visualize trends and summarized data.

 Overall, the Panel notes that the systems in place at RUW for managing information about academic programmes and students are appropriate and well inform decision-making.
+The generated tracking reports/data of the utilization of laboratories, e-learning and e-resources are used to inform the decision-making process.

 - The systems in place at RUW generate tracking reports on a regular basis, which help with decision-making at various levels.
 For example, each month the library generates, as part of the monthly status report, usage reports for Turnitin and all other databases.
-These monthly reports are discussed in the Dean's Council meetings and relevant actions are decided on and undertaken if needed.
+These monthly reports are discussed in the Dean's Council and relevant actions are decided on and undertaken if needed.
 Additionally, weekly reports are generated to track Moodle activities.
-However, the utilization of laboratories was suspended during the COVID-19 pandemic period and so no recent tracking reports of such facilities are available. - RUW has established a policy for Security of Students Records by which all RUW students' records and results are secured and that is done through the Office of the Registrar.
-As per RUW policy, students' records include admissions records, examination papers, transcripts, course folders, and attendance records.
+However, the utilization of laboratories was suspended during the COVID-19 pandemic period and so no recent tracking reports of such facilities are available. - RUW has established a policy for Security of Students Records by which all RUW students' records and results are secured by the Office of the Registrar.
+As per RUW policy, students' records include admissions records, examination papers, transcripts, course folders, attendance records.
 A clear procedure is defined on how the Office of the Registrar must proceed to protect hard copies of such students' records.
 In terms of electronic records, RUW has a Disaster Recovery policy where data and documents are secured in the cloud using Amazon Web services.
 The ICT manager is responsible for such data backup.
-Data are backed-up daily on a second data server located in a recovery site on campus.
+Data is backed-up daily on a second data server located in a recovery site on campus.
 Weekly back-ups are made on the cloud server.
 The Panel finds this data recovery plan to be adequate. - The information systems in place at RUW allow the tracking of students' progress from enrolment up until the completion of all courses.
-Once all courses are completed, an audit is done from the registrar's side to make sure that a student has completed all the right requirements for graduation.
-Once all graduation requirements are met and all verifications made, it generally takes a month to process the certificate of the graduate, as was reported in several interviews during the site visit.
+Once all courses are completed, an audit is done from the Registrar's side to make sure that a student has completed all the right requirements for graduation.
+Once all graduation requirements are met and all verifications made, it generally takes a month to process the certificate of the graduate, as was reported in several of the virtual interviews.
 Based on what was reported to the Panel and on the evidence provided, the Panel finds that there are at RUW appropriate procedures to guarantee that the awarded certificates and transcripts are accurate and issued in a timely manner.